-If you live in an area where Universal Credit is available and you lose your job, your Tax Credit payments will stop and you will need to make a claim for Universal Credit.
+If you lose your job, your Tax Credit payments will stop and you will need to make a claim for Universal Credit.
 You can’t receive Universal Credit and Tax Credits at the same time.

 If you already receive Tax Credits, you do not need to do anything unless your circumstances change.
-You will be contacted when you need to make a claim to Universal Credit.
+You will be advised what you need to do when it is time for you to move Universal Credit.

 If your circumstances do change, you should report this as soon as possible by calling the Tax Credits Helpline or writing to the Tax Credit Office.